This article was originally published in June 2011 and has been updated.

 If you are a premenopausal woman with estrogen dominance, you likely have PMS, too much body fat around the hips and difficulty losing weight.
 Perhaps you have a history of gallstones, varicose veins, uterine fibroids, cervical dysplasia, endometriosis, or ovarian cysts.
 In both sexes, estrogen dominance is thought to be responsible for many types of cancers.
 This particular hormone imbalance could be be one of the leading causes of breast, uterine, and prostate cancer.

 Use these foods or habits to decrease harmful estrogen:

 Since the liver breaks down estrogen, alcohol consumption, drug use, a fatty liver, liver disease, and any other factor that impairs healthy liver function can spur an estrogen build-up.

 2. Eat healthy bacteria

 Bacterial imbalance in the gut, and other problems that compromise digestion, interfere with the proper elimination of estrogen from the body via the digestive tract.
-Be sure to include a probiotic daily with 15 billion units.
-Store it in the fridge and take one or two capsules twice daily on an empty stomach.
+Try including a daily probiotic to your diet.

 3. Boost your fibre intake